kiprasmel/git-stacked-rebase/README.md

 git-stacked-rebase [-p|--push -f|--force]

-    5. will push partial branches with --force (and extra safety).
+    5. will push partial branches with --force (and extra safety),
+    6. but will not create any pull requests until --pull-request is used.

+git-stacked-rebase [--pr|--pull-request]

+    7. generates a list of URLs that can be used to create stacked PRs.
+      (experimental, currently github-only.)